When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 But again, that’s a little bit different than saying, ‘I’m taking your positioning.’

-What happens when brands don’t have strong positioning?
+What happens when brands don’t have strong positioning

 Anna: